hofstadter-io/hof/docs/content/code-generation/type-and-structs.md

 ### A Type Schema

-With `hof`, we are building some resuable data model schemas.
+With `hof`, we are building some reusable data model schemas.
 This subsection will show you a simplified version for demonstration.

 - schema